LaX: Boosting Low-Rank Training of Foundation Models via Latent Crossing: Pre-training Experiments

 As shown in Tab.~\ref{tab: ViT pretrain}, all low-rank baselines experienced accuracy drop compared to the full-rank training.
 However, LaX consistently improves performance across the three baseline methods (see the training curve in Fig.~\ref{fig: loss_curve}; additional curves in Appendix~\ref{apx: training curves}), with negligible parameter overhead (\(\leq\) 0.2\%).
 On the ViT-B scale, it recovers the lost performance, boosting accuracy by \textbf{+2.00\%} to 77.20\% for SVD.
 For Tensor Train, LaX lifts accuracy from 71.11\% to 75.43\% (\textbf{+4.32\%}), turning the weakest model into a strong contender.
 Even for CoLA, the best-performing baseline, LaX adds boosts the accuracy by \textbf{1.80\%}, reaching 77.84\%.
 Similar trends are observed in ViT-L.

 We further evaluate the impact of different LaX Gate variants under varying rank \(r\) configurations in ViT pre-training.
 As shown in Tab.~\ref{tab:vit_gate_ablation}, all gate variants consistently improve accuracy across different rank settings compared to their respective base models.
 Among them, \textbf{Tensor Gate} achieves the highest gains with minimal parameter overhead.
 At rank \(256\), \textbf{Tensor Gate} improves accuracy by +2.00\% with only +0.07M additional parameters.
 As the rank decreases, the added parameter cost also diminishes: at rank \(128/64\), the \textbf{Tensor Gate} requires only +0.03M/+0.02M more parameters to achieve +1.88\%/+1.68\% accuracy gains, respectively.
+Additional experiments can be found in Appendix~\ref{apx: additional experiments}.

 \paragraph{Complexity Analysis} We further analyzed the computational complexities (measured by the number of FLOPs in each transformer block) of the original models and the gating mechanisms of LaX.
 Tab.~\ref{tab:model complexity} shows the FLOPs of the models without \lax while Tab.~\ref{tab:lax overhead} shows the additional FLOPs required by \lax gating, where $n$ is the sequence length, $d$ is the hidden dimension, and $r$ is the rank.
 As shown by the tables, the computation overhead introduced by \textit{Res}, \textit{Norm}, \textit{Identity}, \textit{Linear}, and \textit{Tensor Gate} is at least an order of magnitude smaller than the original models, and so negligible. \textit{Dense Gate} introduces overhead that is quadratic in $r$, but it could still be acceptable if $r << d$.